vampjaz/gazette/README.md

 **Changing colors**

-To change the text color, open src/Gazette.vala in a text editor.
+To change the text color, open whatever-folder-gazette-was-downloaded-in/gazette/src/Gazette.vala in a text editor.
 The third line should say:

     constant string textcolor = "whatever color you want the text to be";
+Then save the file.

-The color can be a common name (blue, red, black) or any HTML allowed color.
-To set the color once it has been changed:
+The color can be a common name (blue, red, black, etc...) or any HTML allowed color.
+To set the color once it has been changed, run these commands in the terminal:

     # if gazette is running, kill it:
     killall gazette